vovchik33/chrome-extension-boilerplate/CHROME_WEB_STORE_SUBMISSION.md

 Create a hosted privacy policy page or use the provided PRIVACY.md file.
 You'll need to host it at a public URL.

+### Privacy Practices - Permission Justifications
+Chrome Web Store requires justification for each permission.
+Use the provided files:
+- **PRIVACY_PRACTICES_JUSTIFICATION.md** - Detailed justifications
+- **PERMISSION_JUSTIFICATIONS_QUICK_REFERENCE.md** - Quick reference for copy-paste

+When filling the "Privacy practices" tab in the developer console, provide justification for:
+- `activeTab` - Access current tab to display domain information
+- `scripting` - Interact with tabs for management operations
+- `storage` - Save user-configured domain groups locally
+- `tabs` - Query and manage tabs for domain-based grouping

 ## Step 3: Create Store Listing

 ### Basic Information